 The level of reliability varies according to the type of source; the level is high in doctoral theses and articles that have been refereed for academic publication, while the level is not very high in e.g. articles in popular magazines and web pages.
-Peer reviews are the guarantee for the high standard of articles in scientific journals.
-Peer reviews are included in the publication process.
-It means that experts in the field referee a scientific or academic manuscript and decide whether it is fit for publishing.
-The referee team consists of experts who are expected to review the contents of a publication impartially.
+Scientific journals use peer review to ensure the scientific quality of articles.
+Peer review consists of several steps where independent experts assess whether the manuscript is fit for publication, provide suggestions for improvements and support the journal in deciding whether to publish or not.

 In addition, it is preferable to use primary sources rather than secondary ones for e.g. theses.